 One of the reasons expressing emotions works is that it allows individuals to confront uncomfortable feelings instead of avoiding them.
 By acknowledging and addressing these feelings head-on, individuals can break free from unhealthy coping mechanisms like substance abuse.

-Interestingly enough, research has shown that suppressing emotions not only heightens negative emotional response, but also puts a person at higher risk of illness by weakening its immune system responses.
+Interestingly enough, research has shown that suppressing emotions not only heightens negative emotional responses but also puts a person at higher risk of illness by weakening its immune system responses.

 Pro Tip: It’s important to give yourself permission to feel your feelings fully — and then let them go.
 Remind yourself that emotions are temporary and will naturally fluctuate; taking steps to work through them may ultimately ease depression during addiction recovery.